otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-node-js-rest-api-1.md

 }
 ```

-The schema structure should look familiar from **ID607001: Introductory Application Development Concepts**.

 ### SQLite

 You are going to use **SQLite** for the data source.
 The easy way to create an **SQLite** database is to download the **SQLite** command-line tool - <https://www.sqlite.com/2022/sqlite-tools-win32-x86-3390000.zip>.
 Run `sqlite3.exe` and run the following command: